raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-Drag the 'Glass' material that you just created to the 'Inspector' window below 'Add Component'.
+Drag the 'Glass' material that you just created to the Inspector window below 'Add Component'.

 This will apply the 'Glass' material to all of your tiles.